-COVID-19 Testing: Undergraduate Student Testing on Campus & Recovery
+COVID-19 Testing: Undergraduate Student Fall Semester Testing on Campus & Recovery

 The following information outlines how COVID-19 testing and recovery will work while on campus during the fall semester.
-Information on pre-arrival testing can be found on the pre-arrival testing page.
+Earlier information on pre-arrival testing can be found on the Pre-arrival Testing page, and information on arrival testing can be found on the Undergraduate Student Arrival Testing page.

 UNDERGRADUATE STUDENTS FALL SEMESTER

 Vanderbilt University is establishing its COVID-19 safety model by leveraging collaboration and partnership with the world-class Vanderbilt University Medical Center and Vanderbilt University School of Nursing to support and protect the Vanderbilt University community as much as possible.
 Vanderbilt is employing testing methods in consultation with VUMC experts and will continue to evaluate all testing options and methods moving forward.

 Students who have symptoms related to COVID-19 should visit Student Health.
 If Student Health is not open and symptoms are severe enough, the student should go to the VUMC emergency department.
 If symptoms are not severe enough to require an emergency visit, for the safety of others, it is extremely important to avoid all contact with others, wear a face mask/covering, and practice strict hand hygiene while awaiting the Student Health Center to open.
 Alternatively, if Student Health is closed, students may call the VUMC COVID-19 hotline at (888) 312-0847 for information about after hours assessment site availability.
 This number is answered seven days a week, 8 am – 5 pm Central time.
 Student Health will instruct the individual on appropriate next steps.